opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 ## Evaluation

 We evaluated the method in two scenarios: 1) a leave-one-out setting where one of the 15 datasets is sequentially used as test dataset while keeping the rest as training dataset.
-2) 15 datasets as training and another 4 datasets with a new embedding [cohere-embed-english-v3](https://huggingface.co/Cohere/Cohere-embed-english-v3.0) that are not included in the training.
+2) a deployment setting where all the 15 datasets are used in training and test with another 4 datasets with a new embedding ([cohere-embed-english-v3](https://huggingface.co/Cohere/Cohere-embed-english-v3.0)), that are not included in the training.
+The first setting emulates cross-validation in machine learning, while the second setting simulates evaluation where the complete training dataset is utilized for model deployment.

-### Quantitative evaluation
+### Leave-one-out evaluation

 In the first setting, we compute the ground-truth configurations under different weightings by applying the proposed method on the test dataset.
 We compare them with the predicted configurations using the same method based on the training dataset.
 We compute mean absolute errors (MAE) between the predicted configurations and the ground-truth configurations on the normalized (min-max scaled) recall and throughput.
 We show average MAE across 15 datasets (leave-one-out) in the following bar plot.

 ![MAE compared with groundtruth](/assets/media/blog-images/2025-02-28-a-pratical-guide-for-selecting-HNSW-hyperparameters/mae.png){:class="img-centered"}

-From the plot, we see the average MAEs on the normalized recall are less than 0.1, indicating the predicted configurations are not very different on the recall compared with ground-truth configurations, especially on high recall weightings.
-The MAEs on the throughput are larger, partially due to the measurements of throughput are very noisy.
-Also the MAEs tend to be smaller when weighting on the throughput are higher.
+From the plot, we see the average MAEs on the normalized recall are less than 0.1.
+Assuming the lowest recall on a dataset is 0.5, the highest recall is 0.95, then MAE of 0.1 on the normalized recall means 0.045 difference on the raw recall.
+This indicates the predicted configurations are not very different on the recall compared with ground-truth configurations, especially on high recall weightings.
+The MAEs on the throughput are larger, partially due to the fact that measurements of throughput are noisier than recall.
+The MAEs tend to be smaller when weighting on the throughput are higher.

-### Qualitative evaluation
+### Deployment evaluation

 In the second setting, we compute the predicted configurations on the 15 training datasets under different weighting and evaluate them on 3 datasets with Cohere-embed-english-v3, a new embedding model that is not used in the training datasets.
 Our goal is for them to be on the Pareto Front and represent different tradeoffs between recall and throughput.
 We show the recall and throughput on the learnt configurations with different colors and the other configurations in grey.